DizNicolasAmor/interviews-practice/TESTING.md

 1. **Security Testing**

 It is done to check how the software, application, or website is secure from internal and/or external threats.
 This testing includes how much software is secure from malicious programs, viruses and how secure and strong the authorization and authentication processes are.
 Example: Penetration Testing

+2. **Performance Testing**

+It tests the application stability (the ability of the application to withstand in the presence of load) and response time (how quickly an application is available to users) by applying load.
+Performance testing is done with the help of tools such as Loader.IO, JMeter, LoadRunner, among others.